XRPLF/xrpl-dev-portal/content/ripplerest_api.md

 ## <a id="amount_object"></a> Currency Amounts ##

 All currencies on the Ripple Network have issuers, except for XRP.
 In the case of XRP, the `issuer` field may be omitted or set to `""`.
-Otherwise, the `issuer` must be a valid Ripple address of the gateway that issues the currency.
+Otherwise, the `issuer` must be a valid Ripple address.

 For more information about XRP see [the Ripple wiki page on XRP](https://ripple.com/wiki/XRP).
 For more information about using currencies other than XRP on the Ripple Network see [the Ripple wiki page for gateways](https://ripple.com/wiki/Ripple_for_Gateways).